jan-kasi/school-notes/notes/15 Kant.md

   - Saying something does not exist is not a contradiction

-Underneath this is the distinction Kant makes between the Noumenal and the Phenomenal
+Underneath this is the distinction Kant makes a distinction between the Noumenal and the Phenomenal
   - noumenal is things as they are (reality)
   - phenomenal is things as we experience them (experienced) We cannot know god in the noumenal.
 The line between the phenomenal and the noumenal is impenetrable